tbali0524/playground-c2779db2/markdowns/coding-style.md

 ## Why?

 The PHP language does not care too much about whitespaces.
-You can indent your code as you like, or throw everything into a single line.
+You can indent your code as you like, or throw everything in a single line.
 You can put your braces `{ }` in separate lines or not.
+You can even make your code look like an ascii art.
 You can write keywords in lowercase, uppercase or mixedcase.
 (Ever tried an `eChO`?)
 There are some language construct with multiple versions (e.g. `array()` or `[]`).
-Your code will work exactly the same way.
+No matter: your code will still work exactly the same way.

-Coding style still matters.
+Yet, __coding style still matters__.
 Actually, a source code is written not only for the php interpreter, but also for humans.
-In case of CodinGame puzzles, it is just you, who might want to be able to read and quickly understand your own code years later.
-For real life projects it is also team members, or, in case of open source projects, a much wider audience.
+In case of CodinGame puzzles, it is just __YOU__, who might want to be able to read and quickly understand your own code years later.
+For real life projects they are also team members, or in case of open source projects it can be a much broader audience.

-Adopting an easily readable, consistent coding style decreases the cognitive load when reading code, thus saves time and reduces the chance of misunderstanding and bugs.
+Adopting an easily readable, consistent coding style decreases the cognitive load when reading the code, thus saves time and reduces the chance of misunderstanding and bugs.

 ## Coding style standards